step-security/secure-repo/README.md

 #### Why is this needed?

-- The GITHUB_TOKEN is an automatically generated secret that lets you make authenticated calls to the GitHub API
+- The GITHUB_TOKEN is an automatically generated secret to make authenticated calls to the GitHub API
-- If the token is compromised due to a malicious Action or step in the workflow, it can be misused to overwrite releases or source code in a branch
+- If the token is compromised, it can be misused (e.g. to overwrite releases or source code)
-- To limit the damage that can be done in such a scenario, [GitHub recommends setting minimum token permissions for the GITHUB_TOKEN](https://github.blog/changelog/2021-04-20-github-actions-control-permissions-for-github_token/).
+- To limit the damage, [GitHub recommends setting minimum token permissions for the GITHUB_TOKEN](https://github.blog/changelog/2021-04-20-github-actions-control-permissions-for-github_token/).

 #### Before and After the fix